astiob/digimon-survive-gamepad-support/README.txt

   * Steam Controller: all on-screen prompts for the right trackpad show "R" instead of "RS".

+  * Controllers connected via Remote Play (including Steam Link) take priority over controllers attached to the host computer.

   * Controllers are prioritized by type:
-     1. MFi/Android physical controllers via Steam Link;
-     2. mobile Steam Link on-screen touch controls
-        (to override any controller attached to the computer);
-     3. explicitly supported controllers: Xbox, PlayStation, Steam Controller, Switch Pro Controller, paired Joy-Con;
+     1. explicitly supported controllers: Xbox, PlayStation, Steam Controller, Switch Pro Controller, paired Joy-Con;
-     4. generic/unrecognized controllers;
+     2. generic/unrecognized controllers;
-     5. Steam Deck (so that if a Deck has any external controller attached, it takes over);
+     3. built-in controls on the Steam Deck or mobile Steam Link (so that if an external controller attached, it takes over);
-     6. single Joy-Con (because it has too few controls).
+     4. single Joy-Con (because it has too few controls).

 Joy-Con support requires Steam client's 19 Aug 2022 update.
+Some local controllers may not be fully supported by Steam on Windows 7.

 Installing